-Placement in MTH125 is based on test scores.
+- Placement in MTH125 is based on test scores.
 See your advisor to determine which math class you need to take.
-If you did not place into MTH125, ask your advisor to help you develop a modified academic map.

-Placement in ENG101 is based on test scores.
+If you did not place into MTH125, ask your advisor to help you develop a modified academic map. - Placement in ENG101 is based on test scores.
 See your advisor to determine which English you need to take.
-If you did not place into ENG101, ask your advisor to help you develop a modified academic map.

-You must complete a sequence of literature OR a sequence of history, (i.e. you either need to take two literature classes and one history OR two history classes and one literature class).
-Literature and history classes do not have to taken in sequence; in other words, the lower number class does not have to be taken first.

-- If the literature sequence is not chosen, the students must choose 6 SH of Humanities electives from the following programs: ART, HUM, MUS, REL, PHL, THR, or Foreign Language.
-A literature course can also be taken as a Humanities and Fine Arts elective. - If the history sequence is not chosen, the students must choose 6 SH of Social Science electives from the following programs: ANT, ECO, GEO, POL, PSY or SOC.

-Students should consult their transfer institution or the STARS templates.
+If you did not place into ENG101, ask your advisor to help you develop a modified academic map. - You must complete a sequence of literature OR a sequence of history, (i.e. you either need to take two literature classes and one history OR two history classes and one literature class).
+Literature and history classes do not have to taken in sequence; in other words, the lower number class does not have to be taken first. - If the literature sequence is not chosen, the students must choose 6 SH of Humanities electives from the following programs: ART, HUM, MUS, REL, PHL, THR, or Foreign Language.
+A literature course can also be taken as a Humanities and Fine Arts elective. - If the history sequence is not chosen, the students must choose 6 SH of Social Science electives from the following programs: ANT, ECO, GEO, POL, PSY or SOC. - Students should consult their transfer institution or the STARS templates.
 See an academic advisor for assistance.

-Semester One

-ltem # Title Credits
+ltem # Title Credits:

 BIO 103 Principles of Biology I 4

 CHM 111 College Chemistry I 4

 ENG 101 English Composition I 3

 ORI 101 Orientation to College 1

 Humanities and Fine Arts Elective 3

-(I)

-Semester Two
+(1)

-ltem # Title Credits
+Title Credits:

-BIO 104 Principles of Biology II 4
+Principles of Biology II 4

-CHM 112 College Chemistry II 4
+College Chemistry II 4

-ENG 102 English Composition II 3
+English Composition II 3

-SPH 107 Fundamentals of Public Speaking 3
+Fundamentals of Public Spea aking 3

-ltem # Title Credits
+College Chemistry II English Composition II

+ltem# Title Credits:

 MTH 125 Calculus I 4

 PSY 200 General Psychology 3

 BioMed Science/Math Elective 3-4

 History Sequence (Part I) 3

 Literature Elective 3